-Premises Liability: Who Is At Fault For My Injury?
+Premises Liability Law New York: Who Is At Fault For My Injury?

 The term “premises liability” refers, in essence, to responsibility for conditions or activities on some property or premises.
 Property owners, including municipalities, have a duty to keep their premises in a reasonably safe condition and to remedy any dangerous conditions that they knew or should have known about.